conneroisu/cpre281-finalproj/README.md

 #### Operation Breakdown:

+The following provides a detailed breakdown of the operation of the `J` instruction in a MIPS processor, focusing on the key stages of the processor pipeline.
 The J instruction in MIPS is a jump instruction that allows the program to continue execution from a specified address.
 It is used to alter the flow of control unconditionally.

 ##### Instruction Format and Operation: